axiros/terminal_markdown_viewer/README.md

 1. There are few from the js community (e.g. [msee](https://www.npmjs.com/package/msee)) but they require nodejs & npm, which I don't have on my servers.
 Also I personally did not like the styling and the table handling.

 2. pandoc -> html -> elinks, lynx or pandoc -> man -> groff.
-A bit heavy and hard to use from within other programs.
+(Heavy and hard to use from within other programs.
+Styling suboptimal)

+3. vimcat (hard to use inline in other programs, slow)

 ## Installation